-\begin{proof} The proof is just theorem \ref{thm:main2} applied to the Thom-Boardman-Auroux quasi-stratification along $G$ of $\mathcal{J}^rE_k\rightarrow (M\times [-\epsilon,\epsilon],J,G,g_k)$ combined with proposition \ref{pro:relgen}. \end{proof}
+\begin{proof} The proof is just theorem \ref{thm:main2} applied to the Thom-Boardman-Auroux quasi-stratification along $G$ of $\mathcal{J}^rE_k\rightarrow (M\times [-\epsilon,\epsilon],J,G,g_k)$, combined with proposition \ref{pro:relgen}. \end{proof}

-It must be pointed out that the behavior of A.H. functions in the points close to the degeneration loci is more complicated than that of the leafwise holomorphic model: firstly, and similarly to what happens for even dimensional a.c. manifolds, to obtain normal forms it is necessary to add perturbations so that the function becomes holomorphic (at least in certain directions); otherwise the approximate holomorphicity is not significative due to the vanishing (degeneracy) of the holomorphic part.
+It must be pointed out that the behavior of A.H. functions at the points close to the degeneration loci is more complicated than that of the leafwise holomorphic model: firstly, and similarly to what happens for even dimensional almost complex manifolds, to obtain normal forms it is necessary to add perturbations so that the function becomes holomorphic (at least in certain directions); otherwise the approximate holomorphicity is not significative due to the vanishing (degeneracy) of the holomorphic part.
 Secondly, we have an extra non-holomorphic direction that we do not control.
-At most, we can apply the usual genericity results to that direction (but perturbations of size $O(k^{-1/2})$ so as not to destroy the other properties).
+At most, we can apply the usual genericity results to that direction (the perturbations at most of size $O(k^{-1/2})$ so as not to destroy the other properties).

-One instance of the preceding theorem is when the target space has large dimension so that the generic map is an immersion along the directions of $D$.
+One instance of the preceding theorem is when the target space has large dimension, so that the generic map is an immersion along the directions of $D$.